Hansei: Other use

+Hansei also incorporates the concept of greeting success with modesty and humility.
+To stop hansei means to stop learning.

+With hansei, one never becomes convinced of one's own superiority, and feels that there is always more room, or need, for further improvement.

+Examples

 An example would be the actions of Japanese politicians involved in corruption.

 They apologize publicly for the inappropriate action, then remove themselves from public politics for a few years.
 They resume their career after a culturally accepted period of time where they learned their lesson.

 In Japanese companies it is common practice for a manager to expect hansei from his subordinates in case of mistakes.
 The manager will publicly take the blame, while the department works on solving the problem.